MicrosoftDocs/power-platform/power-virtual-agents/customize-default-canvas.md

 ## Change the bot name and icon

 > [!IMPORTANT]
-> If you are using a PVA bot in [Omnichannel for Customer Service](https://docs.microsoft.com/en-us/dynamics365/customer-service/configure-bot-virtual-agent), the bot name is defined by the Azure portal registration.
-Make sure the App ID registration name is the one you want displayed to your customers.
+> If your bot is connected to [Omnichannel for Customer Service](configuration-hand-off-omnichannel.md), the bot's name is defined by the **Display name** property in the Azure portal registration.

 You can change the bot's name and icon.
 This will affect the icon in all channels where you publish your bot.